gitnacho/angular/aio/tools/README.md

 ## examples

-Many of the documentation pages contain snippets of code examples.
+Muchas de las páginas de documentación contienen fragmentos de código de ejemplo.
 We extract these snippets from real working example applications, which are stored in subfolders of the `/aio/content/examples` folder.
 Each example can be built and run independently.
 Each example also provides e2e specs, which are run as part of our CI build tasks, to verify that the examples continue to work as expected, as changes are made